mkalyoncu/ConsumeOperations/README.md

 Consume Operations is a simple message receiving system.
-The app consumes messages which are sended from [Message Send Operations](https://github.com/mkalyoncu/MessageSendOperations) project and writes logs to stdout.
+The app consumes messages which are sent from [Message Send Operations](https://github.com/mkalyoncu/MessageSendOperations) project and writes logs to stdout.

 ### Contents